 Yayoi is the nice girl of the group always worrying about everyone's safety and like Ryo, she's the Team Mom of the group.

 Played with for George as he used to be one in the most unflattering sense possible, which Shannon teases him about even now.
 He's now closer to the genuine article, though probably not as much as he thinks; some of the things he says and does, like his inner thoughts about how he enjoys "playing with Shannon's feelings" as much as he likes and his proposal to her in EP 1 ("Accept this ring, that's an order"), still tend to come across as condescending.

-Sonia Nevermind from Super Dangan Ronpa 2.
+Sonia Nevermind (the SHSL Princess) from the sequel Super Dangan Ronpa 2.
 She's polite and charming and gets along well with everyone, and she doesn't have a mean bone in her body.
 Which is probably why she's one of the few students who survives the entire game; she provokes no one into killing her and she never has any desire to kill anyone so she isn't executed.
 Though it raises the question of how she, along with the rest of her classmates, fell into Enoshima's despair.